fboussemart/password/README.md

 ## Adapting server side
 1. Create a *users* collection in your database
-    - In the *mongoose.js* file, you can define the schema as follows:
+    - In the *mongoose.js* file, you can define the following schema:
     ```
     const usersSchema = Schema(
       {